Arlington, Nebraska

 Arlington is a village along the Elkhorn River in Washington County, Nebraska, United States.
-The population was 1,243 at the 2010 census.
+The population was 1,300 at the 2020 census, making it the most populous village in Nebraska.
 Arlington is named after Arlington, Ohio.

 History

 Arlington was originally called Bell Creek (after nearby Bell Creek) and under the latter name was platted in 1869 when the Sioux City and Pacific Railroad was extended to that point.
 Due to similarity in name with another place in Nebraska, Bell Creek was renamed Arlington, after the city of Arlington, Virginia, in 1882.
 Arlington was home to the Marshall Nurseries, an internationally acclaimed nursery credited with creating the Marshall seedless green ash tree (Fraxinus pennsylvanica 'Marshall'), one of the most common green ash cultivars planted in the United States.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.60 sqmi, all land.